-Sheds and driveways are permitted to a minimum setback of 15 feet from the side and rear lot lines.
+Sheds and driveways are permitted a minimum setback of 15 feet from the side and rear lot lines.

-- A. Minimum lot size.
-If the lots are connected to the public water and sewer systems, the minimum lot size for each single-family dwelling shall be 30,000 square feet and for each duplex dwelling shall be 40,000 square feet.
-If the lots are connected to the public water system but not the public sewer system, the minimum lot size for each single-family dwelling shall be 45,000 square feet and 60,000 square feet for each duplex.
-If the lots are not connected to the public water and sewer system, the minimum lot size for each single-family dwelling shall be 60,000 square feet and for each duplex dwelling shall be 80,000 square feet. - B. Setback.
-Setback requirements for a clustered residential subdivision shall be the same as those required in the zoning district in which the residential development subdivision is located. - C. (D Frontage.
-In Rural Residential Districts 1 and 2, each lot shall have no less than 100 feet of lot frontage on a street.
-In all other districts Each lot shall have no less than 75 feet of lot frontage on a street. - D. (E) Buffering.
-A buffer area Buffer of at least 75 feet in width shall be created around the entire perimeter of the subdivision.
-For subdivisions that front on Tuttle, Greely, Blanchard, and Foreside Road, the buffer area Buffer along those roads shall be 150 feet.
-Where possible, existing trees and vegetation shall be preserved in buffer area Buffers, except that vegetation classified as an invasive plants or species may be removed. - (F) Open space.
-The minimum width of an access easement to the Common Open Space is 10 feet.
-At least 25% of the total area of the tract or parcel of land being developed must be maintained as Common Open Space and not included in the individual building lots.
-Common Open Space may include, but not be limited to, the following: - (1) Active farmland or land adjoining active farmland - (2) An active trail system or which provides a link to an existing trail system :; - (3) Land which provides a buffer around a sensitive wildlife habitat or other natural area; - (4) Land which provides physical or visual access to a water body, including the ocean, lake, pond, river, stream, or brook;;
+(D) Frontage.

+Each lot shall have no less than 75 feet of lot frontage on a street.

+(E) Buffer.

+A Buffer of at least 75 feet in width shall be created around the entire perimeter of the Subdivision.
+For Subdivisions that front on Tuttle, Greely, Blanchard, and Foreside Road, the Buffer along those roads shall be 150 feet.
+Where possible, existing trees and vegetation shall be preserved in Buffers, except that vegetation classified as invasive may be removed.

+250-11 Common Open Space.

+- A. At least 25% of the total area of the tract or parcel of land being developed must be maintained as Common Open Space and not included in the individual building lots.
+Common Open Space may include, but not be limited to, the following: - (1) Active farmland or land adjoining active farmland;

+(2) An active trail system or which provides a link to an existing trail system;

+(3) Land which provides a buffer around a sensitive wildlife habitat or other natural area;

+(4) Land which provides physical or visual access to a water body, including the ocean, lake, pond, river, stream, or brook;

-- (5) Land which is in a Resource Perotection District as shown on the official Town of Cumberland Overlay Map.;; - (6) Land which is suitable for active or passive recreation; - (7) Land which abuts or adjoins an existing public open space;
+(5) Land in a Resource Protection District as shown on the official Town of Cumberland Overlay Map;

+(6) Land which is suitable for Active or Passive Recreation; and

+(7) Land which abuts or adjoins an existing public Open Space.

-GF.
-Ownership, Management, Legal Protection, and Maintenance of Common Open Space in a Clustered Subdivision.
+B. Ownership, Management, Legal Protection, and Maintenance of Common Open Space in a Clustered Subdivision.